sumeyacodes/week-2-hackathon-rock-paper-scissors/plan.md

             // Find a way to compare the two inputs to the winning / drawing combinations

                 if statement ( computerInput ===  "Rock" && userInput === "Paper ) {
                     score++
                     log to console - "USER WINS"
                     log to console "Score is { score }
                 }
                 else if ( computerInput === "Rock" && userInput === "Rock" ) {
                     log to console "DRAW"
                     log to console "Score is { score }
                 }
                 else if ( computerInput ===  "Rock" && userInput === "Scissors"   ) {
                     score--
                     log to console "USER LOSES"
                     log to console "Score is { score }
                 } else if ( computerInput ===  "Paper" && userInput === Paper  ) {
                     log to console "DRAW"
                     log to console "Score is { score }
                 } else if ( computerInput ===  "Paper" && userInput ===  Rock   ) {
                     score--
                     log to console "USER LOSES"
                     log to console "Score is { score }
                 } else if ( computerInput ===  "Paper" && userInput === Scissors  ) {
                     score++
                     log to console - "USER WINS"
                 }  else if ( computerInput ===  Scissors && userInput === Paper  ) {
                     score--
                     log to console "USER LOSES"
                 } else if (  computerInput ===  Scissors && userInput === Rock  ) {
                     score++
                     log to console - "USER WINS"
                 } else if (  computerInput ===  Scissors && userInput === Scissors  ) {
                     log to console "DRAW"
                 }

-            // Return score ??

-Use a for loop for the function to run 3 times
+Use a for loop for the function to run 3 times for 3 rounds

-            // log the computers choice to the console
+TO DO LIST

-Assign score variables - wins losses and draw - done Get the valid user input to match items in arrays - done Make whole game into function - done
+    - Assign score variables - wins losses and draw - DONE
+    - Get the valid user input to match items in arrays - DONE
+    - Make whole game into function - DONE
-Show a new prompt for next turn for new user choice to make the game continuous - done Limit to 3 rounds and then game over - done
+    - Show a new prompt for next turn for new user choice to make the game continuous - DONE
+    - Limit to 3 rounds and then game over - DONE
-Refactor code to make the code cleaner
+    - Refactor code to make the code cleaner -- NO TIME